-Article 44 The final examination results and the date of the final examination
+Article 45 The final examination results and the date of the final examination

 - a.
 The Examining Board determines the final exam results after all interim examinations of the individual examination programme have been passed. - b.
-Contrary to the provisions in Article 42 sub b, the Examining Board can decide that it is not necessary to pass all interim examinations in order to pass the final examination.
-The applicable regulations on this matter can be found in the Rules and Regulations.
+Contrary to the provisions in Article 43 sub b, the Examining Board can decide that it is not necessary to pass all interim examinations in order to pass the final examination.
+The applicable regulations on this matter can be found in the Rules and Regulations. - c.

-- c.
 The final examination date is the date on which the positive result of the last interim examination of the individual examination programme is entered into the student information system, or, when this date is later: the date of approval of the (altered) individual examination programme. - d.
 Until the day before the last interim examination of the individual examination programme is taken or the thesis result is announced, the student can apply to the Examining Board for a postponement of the final examination date, so that additional courses can be added to the individual examination programme.
 The relevant procedure is outlined in the Rules and Regulations. - e.
 After the final examination date, the student can remain enrolled and take courses.
 He will receive a certificate for such courses that are passed.

-Article 45 The diploma and the diploma supplement
+Article 46 The diploma and the diploma supplement

 - a.
-The Examining Board issues the student with a diploma and a diploma supplement, as proof of successful completion of the final examination. - b.
-The diploma states at least the following: the joint institutions (Wageningen University and Breda University of Applied Sciences), the programme, the minor, the degree, the final examination date and, if applicable, the specialisation and the cum laude designation.
-A selfcompiled free choice portion will not be mentioned as a minor on the diploma. - c.
-The diploma supplement contains at least the name of the joint institutions and the name, the content and the study load of the programme.
+The Examining Board issues the student with a diploma and a diploma supplement, as proof of successful completion of the final examination. - a.
+The diploma states at least the following: the joint institutions (Wageningen University and Breda University of Applied Sciences), the programme, the degree, the final examination date and, if applicable, the specialisation and the cum laude designation. - b.
+The diploma supplement contains at least the name of the joint institutions and the name, the content, the study load of the programme and, if applicable, the minor.
 The supplement is drawn up in English and is in accordance with the standard European format.

-Article 46 Cum laude
+Article 47 Cum laude